Are you stronger than a sumo wrestler?

 Although both brothers reached the highest rank of Yokozuna, Takanohana — the younger of the two — was far more successful.
 Takanohana became the youngest ever wrestler to win a top-division championship at 19 years old, and he went on to win twenty-two championships compared to Wakanohana’s five.

 The brothers weren’t the only Yokozuna at the time.
-The 90s saw the first foreign-born man promoted to the sumo’s top rank in Akebono, a giant from Hawai’i standing at 203cm (6 ft 8 in), 233kg (514 lb).
+The 90s saw the first foreign-born man promoted to the sumo’s top rank in Akebono, a giant from Hawai’i standing at 203cm (6 feet 8 inches), 233kg (514 lb).

 Akebono’s historic promotion wasn’t just an athletic achievement — it was a cultural one.
 Yokozuna are expected to embody Japanese values like hard work, humility, and strength.
 But Yokozuna are also expected to possess 品格 hinkaku, a uniquely Japanese style of dignity, grace, and character.